MicrosoftDocs/winrt-api/windows.gaming.preview.gamesenumeration/gamelist.md

 This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -remarks
-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -examples

 ## -see-also